 Item responds to these sub-outcomes: Children interact verbally and non-verbally with others for a range of purposes, Children express ideas and make meaning using a range of media, Children begin to understand how symbols and pattern systems work.

+Staffing: once training is complete, Learn to Play can be delivered by early childhood educators and other professionals working with children.
 Services should consider the cost of backfill when determining the cost of accessing this program.

 Factors to consider: consider how staff might share practice knowledge with others at the service, and how improved approaches or innovative ideas could be implemented across the service